 Click here for a roster of OCP staff and responsibilities to help you find the person who can best help you.
-Please click here for bios of and contact information of the OCP staff.
+Click here for bios of and contact information of the OCP staff.

 Click here for a 2014 Montgomery Community Media interview with OCP director Bruce Adams.

 Click here to see a copy of the most recent monthly newsletter of the Office of Community Partnerships.
 Please click here to subscribe to the OCP newsletter as well as the Volunteer Center's newsletter.
 Please click here to go to the archives for previous OCP newsletters.
-You can also subscribe to the Gilchrist Center for Cultural Diversity's newsletter here .
+You may also subscribe to the Gilchrist Center for Cultural Diversity's newsletter here .

-Neal Potter Path of Achievement Awards recognize a lifetime of volunteer service by people age 60 and better.
-The Montgomery Serves Awards recognize volunteers of the year in four categories - youth, business, individual, and group.
-Click here for more information on the annual Montgomery Serves Awards nominations and celebration event.
+This annual event, brought to us by the Fund for Montgomery and its generous contributors, allows us to celebrate the servant leaders and community volunteers who make Montgomery County special.
+The Roscoe R. Nix Distinguished Community Leadership Award, our local version of the Presidential Medal of Freedom, is presented by County Executive Leggett.
+The Neal Potter Path of Achievement Award recognizes a lifetime of volunteer service by people age 60 and better.
+The Montgomery Serves Award recognizes volunteers of the year in four categories - youth, business, individual, and group.
+Click here for more information on the annual Montgomery Serves Awards and the 2016 honorees.